Ty1776/reading-notes/102/class6notes.md

 ### How/Where to write JS

 - You can use a standard text editor to write it, however using a code editor will be easier and better with the added features you gain in the code editor.
-- You can either embed JS directly into your HTML file, o you can add a line to your HTML that will link to your JS file.
+- You can either embed JS directly into your HTML file, or you can add a line to your HTML that will link to your JS file.
 (In most cases, you want to link to your external JS file)
 - JS is/can be used for website pop-ups.
+- Dynamic components

+> Based on user input
+> Use a conditional statement to determine output

-#### How computer works
+#### How computers work

 - Input
 - Storage